Free ways to save energy and money

 At any time

-Switch off appliances at the wall when not in use to save 1-5% on your energy bills
+Switch off appliances at the wall to use one to five percent less energy.

 Switch off lights when you leave a room.

 If you use an air conditioner, each degree warmer on the thermostat can save you 10%.

 Closing gaps and cracks around the house can save you $50 a year.

 ‘Zone’ your home by cooling one part of your house and cut down on cooling in other areas.

 Cross-ventilation and open windows in the evening allow for natural breezes.